kassambara/ggpubr/cran-comments.md

 ## Update

-This is an update version 0.2.3 (see NEWS.md).
+This is an update version 0.2.4 (see NEWS.md).

-## Resubmission

-In this version I fix an invalid URL in the README.md file